 You can read our guide to base rails and guide to handrails for more information on each.

 Bullnose steps sit at the edge of your staircase and create that final finishing touch to your stairs.
-Our bullnose oak steps are made to order, and we have left-hand and right-hand bullnose steps.
+Our oak bullnose oak steps are made to order, and we have left-hand and right-hand bullnose steps.

 Cross-grain pellets are used in many forms of joinery and are primarily designed to hide screws or bolt heads.
 They also help finish off the joined timber to a smooth, uninterrupted surface, concealing the joint.